mvd81/docker-laravel/README.md

 <img alt="header image" src="stubs/docker-laravel-header.png" width="" />

-This repo will help you to setup a fresh docker-compose file and it will install the latest version of Laravel with the help of an installation (shell script) wizard.
+This repo will help you to setup a Docker project and it will (optionally) install the latest version of Laravel with the help of an installation (shell script) wizard.
 What it will do:
-* The wizard will ask you some questions and will generate the docker-compose file for you
+* The wizard will ask you some questions and then it will generate the Docker files for you
-* Installation of the latest Laravel version
-* Update the .env file from the wizard answers
-* Add config for Vite
 * Starting the Docker containers
+* Installation of the latest Laravel version (optional)
+* * Update the .env file from the wizard answers
+* * Add config for Vite
+* * Ask if you want to install assets (Vue JS / Tailwind / AlpineJS) + the setup config files for them + a blade demo file
-* Shows you information how to use Vite in development + the database credentials
+* * Shows you information how to use Vite for development + the database credentials information
-* Ask if you want to open the project in your browser (Chrome / Firefox)
+* * Ask if you want to open the project in your browser (Chrome / Firefox)
-* Removes the .git directory, installation stubs and installation wizard
+* Removes the .git directory, .gitignore, installation stubs and installation wizard

 ----